Mister X (Vortex): Publication history

 After the first volume of the Motter-based series ended in 1985, a second 12-issue black-and-white series concluding the saga was written by Jeffrey Morgan.
 The first six issues were penciled by Shane Oakley, and the remaining six by D'Israeli with inks by Ken Holewczynski.

 Although a 13th issue of Volume II was published, beginning a story by Seth (writing as "Wilbur Webb") the rest of the story remained unpublished until it appeared in New Worlds Anthology.
-In 1996, Caliber Comics published Volume 3, a 4-issue story by Deborah Marks.
+In 1996, Caliber Comics published Volume 3, a four-issue story by Deborah Marks.

-The character reappeared in Motter's Electropolis mini-series from Image Comics in 2001-03.
+The character reappeared in Motter's Electropolis mini-series from Image Comics in 2001–03.
 Motter's Vortex issues, along with the covers by Michael Kaluta, Bill Sienkiewicz, Howard Chaykin, Dave McKean, and others, were reprinted in Mister X: The Definitive Collection (Volumes I and II) from iBooks in 2005.

 In 2008, Dark Horse Comics published a hardcover book titled Mister X: The Archives, collecting the Volume I run along with additional material including an introduction by Warren Ellis (Transmetropolitan), and a thesis written by Volume II writer Morgan.
 In 2011, they later published a hardcover collection of Volume II #1–#12, Mister X Special #1, and other stories as The Brides of Mister X and Other Stories.

-The character was rebooted by Motter in the miniseries, Mister X: Condemned, first published December 24, 2008 by Dark Horse.
+The character was rebooted by Motter in the miniseries, Mister X: Condemned, first published on December 24, 2008 by Dark Horse.
 He appeared in Dark Horse Presents #12-14 (2012) and #33-35 (2014) and in two mini-series Mister X: Eviction #1-3 (2013) and Mister X: Razed #1-4 (2015).